Install the Splunk RUM Android agent

 android { compileOptions { // Flag to enable support for the new language APIs coreLibraryDesugaringEnabled true // Sets Java compatibility to Java 8 sourceCompatibility JavaVersion.VERSION_1_8 targetCompatibility JavaVersion.VERSION_1_8 } kotlinOptions { // If this setting is present, jvmTarget must be "1.8" jvmTarget = "1.8" } } dependencies { // For AGP 7.4+ coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:2.1.3' // For AGP 7.3 // coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.2.3' // For AGP 4.0 to 7.2 // coreLibraryDesugaring 'com.android.tools:desugar_jdk_libs:1.1.9' }

-Save and sync your project to implement desaguring in your application.
+Save and sync your project.

-Install the Android agent as a dependency
+Install the Splunk RUM Android agent as a dependency

 Confirm that Maven Central is included in your build scripts.
 In your project's root